 A steering committee and teams formed by December of 1998 provided what was needed to sustain the group – available space, program development, and children’s religious education.
 For many months we alternated services between Blue Ridge GA and Ellijay GA, meeting twice monthly.
 We found our first home with weekly services in the Catholic Church Annex in Ellijay GA in September of 1999.

-MLUUC became officially affiliated with the UUA in May of 2000, and we were welcomed into membership on 2000 June 22, at the UUA General Assembly in Nashville TN.
+MLUUC became officially affiliated with the UUA on 2000 May 07, and we were welcomed into membership on 2000 June 22, at the UUA General Assembly in Nashville TN.
 In November of that same year, MLUUC moved to a new home, a rental space at Walnut Mountain near Ellijay GA.
 We were there for the next seven years.

 In 2007, we moved to the Gilmer Arts & Heritage Association building in downtown Ellijay GA.
 On 2007 September 23, we had our first service in GAHA in Ellijay GA.
 We were there nearly four years, but had mostly Sunday-only space.

 We found a more permanent home on Tails Creek Road early in 2012, a space that we could use seven days a week, twenty-four hours a day.
-We held our first service there on 2012 March 11.
-We have been converting the former Mountain Creek Log Cabin Store into a more functional church since then, adding a new front entrance, signage, RE space, etc.
+We held our first service there on 2012 March 11 and began converting the former Mountain Creek Log Cabin Store into a more functional church, adding a new front entrance, signage, RE space, etc.

 To read about the history of the Unitarian Universalist Association, please click here.